Get insider access

 • Dirt compartment: You can access the dirt compartment by removing the vacuum's top cover.
 You can empty it over a trash bin once it gets full, which is indicated through its companion app, but make sure to remove the filter first.

 • HEPA filter: The filter is inside the dirt compartment, and you can easily remove it from its mounting position.
-You can remove stuck-on debris by hand or with another vacuum, but the manufacturer states that you shouldn't use soap or water to clean it.
+You can remove stuck-on debris by hand or with another vacuum, but the manufacturer states not to use soap or water to clean it.

 • Brushroll: You can access the brushroll by removing the side brush and brush guard beforehand.
 The manufacturer recommends cleaning the brushroll and its bearings after each use.

-• Side brush: The side brush can be pulled off without the use of a screwdriver or any other tool.
+• Side brush: You can pull off the side brush without the use of a screwdriver or any other tool.
 You should regularly clean any accumulated debris by hand.

 4.5